IS2Lab/IS2Lab.github.io/_pages/research.md

 #### ***Theme 1: Testing, Verification and Repair of AI Models or AI-based Systems***
 <!-- **[TOSEM 22, ICSE 21, TACAS 21, ISSTA 21, ASE 20, ICECCS 20, ICSE 19]: Testing, Verifying and Enhancing the Robustness of Deep Learning Models** -->

-For AI models (e.g., large language models of course or deep learning models in general) or AI-based systems (e.g., autonomous cars), we are working on *a systematic testing>verification>repair loop to comprehensively and automatically evaluate, identify and fix the potential risks hidden in multiple dimensions, e.g., robustness, fairness, safety and copyright.* This line of research is crucial for human being to be aware of, manage and mitigate the risks in the emergence of diverse AI and AI-based systems.
+For AI models (e.g., large language models or deep learning models in general) or AI-based systems (e.g., autonomous cars), we are working towards *a systematic testing>verification>repair loop to comprehensively and automatically evaluate, identify and fix the potential risks hidden in multiple dimensions, e.g., robustness, fairness, safety and copyright.* This line of research is crucial for human beings to be aware of, manage and mitigate the risks in the emergence of diverse AI models and AI-based systems.

 <!-- including novel testing metrics correlated to robustness, test case generation methods, automatic verification and repair techniques to comprehensively test, verify and enhance the robustness of deep learning models deployed in various application scenarios, e.g., image classification, object detection and NLP. -->